radiofrance/dib/README.md

 - **Incremental Builds:** Images are only built when something has changed since the last build, saving time and resources.
 - **Dependency Resolution:** Supports dependencies between images.
 Builds will be queued until all parent images are built, ensuring a smooth and efficient build process.
 - **Test Suites:** Run test suites on images and ensure the tests pass before promoting images to production.
 - **Build Backends:** BuildKit is the recommended and default backend.
-Docker and Kaniko backends are deprecated and will be removed in a future release.
 - **Execution Environments:** dib supports multiple executors, allowing you to build images using different environments such as Shell, Docker, or Kubernetes.

 ## Documentation